CitrineNull/Pivot-Lab/docs/walkthrough.md

 ## Pre-Requisite Knowledge

 - Comfortable and familiar with Linux, including using the shell, how file permissions work, SSH, etc.
-- The basics of TCP/IP and routing
+- Understanding the basics of TCP/IP and routing

-- Some scripting knowledge (Bash or Python)
-- Familiarity with the basics of Metasploit and `msfconsole`
+Some familiarity scripting with Bash or Python, as well the basics of Metasploit, are optional but helpful here.

 ## Learning Outcomes